t288matt/vatsim-chaos/USER_GUIDE.md

 #### "Map data not available"
 **Cause**: Animation data not generated or corrupted **Solution**: Re-run processing, check that all steps completed successfully

+#### "Delete All" Button Issues
+**Problem**: DELETE ALL button not working or files not deleted **Solutions**:
+- Ensure you have files in the library before attempting deletion
+- Check that the confirmation popup appears and you click "OK"
+- Verify the server is running and accessible
+- Check browser console for any JavaScript errors
+- If files remain after deletion, refresh the page to update the display

 ### Performance Issues